Bryan Browning: Life

 Bryan Browning was born at Thurlby in Lincolnshire in 1773.
-Nothing is known about his architectural training but in 1817 he made designs for the re-building of Ringwood vicarage in Hampshire.
-Between about 1820 and 1830 he worked in partnership with George Woolcott in Doughty Street as Builders and Surveyors.
-In this period Browning and Woolcott worked as contractors for a number of major building projects in London.
+Nothing is known about his architectural training, but in 1817, he made designs for the rebuilding of Ringwood vicarage in Hampshire.
+Between about 1820 and 1830, he worked in partnership with George Woolcott in Doughty Street as Builders and Surveyors.
+In this period, Browning and Woolcott worked as contractors for a number of major building projects in London.
 This included the building of Lancaster House.
 They also built Strensham Court in Worcestershire, probably to designs by George Maddox.
-In 1821 Bryan Browning designed the Sessions House at Bourne, in Lincolnshire and in 1824 he was the architect for the House of Correction at Folkingham.
-By 1834 he had returned to Lincolnshire and was living at Northorpe near Bourne.
-He had moved to Stamford by 1838 where he was retained by the Marquess of Exeter and was being paid £180.
+In 1821, Bryan Browning designed the Sessions House at Bourne, in Lincolnshire and in 1824, he was the architect for the House of Correction at Folkingham.
+By 1834, he had returned to Lincolnshire and was living at Northorpe near Bourne.
+He had moved to Stamford by 1838, where he was retained by the Marquess of Exeter and was being paid £180.
 In 1847, his son, Edward Browning, who had trained under George Maddox, joined the practice.
 The practice worked from Broad Street, Stamford.
 Bryan Browning died on 1 October 1856 and is buried in the cemetery there.